Aluminium Doors and Windows: Myths and Facts

 Aluminium Tilt-and-Turn Windows

 Aluminium tilt-and-turn windows are one of the most efficient and economical fixtures for modern homes.
 They offer the pleasant aesthetics of a regular window and the intelligent operability of a standard ventilator all in one.
 If you want to use it for ventilation, all you have to do is open the top sash at a small angle to allow airflow.
 For standard usage, you must swing the entire sash inwards.
 AIS Aluminium tilt-and-turn windows also come with an added perk – a sound reduction of up to 40 decibels.

 Aluminium French Windows

-The best way to add continuity between rooms and home exterior is by installing French windows.
+The best way to add continuity between rooms and the home exterior is by installing French windows.
 French windows installed in an aluminium frame do not appear bulky or imposed on your house.
 They are hinged to the side and can open inwards or outwards.
 You can either opt for a floor-to-ceiling French window or a more traditional yet large casement style French window.
 When you use AIS’s Aluminium French windows, you get the enhanced security features of multi-point locking systems and noise reduction of up to 42 decibels.

-Aluminium Top-Hung Windows
+Aluminium top-hung Windows